iotlabtpe/iotlab_workshop/docs/lab1-afr-ota.md

 ## Activate OTA update ##

-1. Connect to ESP32, and you will see the OTA agent is downloading, verifying, testing the new firmware image
+1. Connect to ESP32, and you will see the OTA agent is downloading, verifying, and testing the new firmware image
 2. The new version is showed after the new firmware image is installed
 ![p17_new-afr.png](../pics/lab1/p17_new-afr.png)